Cristine Alves da Costa PhD Pharmacy Biochemistry, Toxicology

 Scientific summary

-Our team's research interests include Parkinson’s molecular and cell biology, apoptosis and p53.
+CAC team's research interests include Parkinson’s molecular and cell biology, apoptosis, autophagy, ER stress.
 We are particularly interested in the study of the role Parkinson’s disease associated proteins in the etiology of the specific dopaminergic cell death observed in Parkinson's disease.
 Moreover several of our projects aim the delineation of specific and common signaling cascades that ultimately lead to cell death in Parkinson's and Alzheimer's disease.
 This transversal experimental approach aims the establishment of common molecular denominators and by consequence the identification of potential therapeutic targets.
 Moreover, given the inverse correlation between neurodegenerative disorders and cancer we are also interested in the role of familial PD gene products in the development of glioblastomas.

 Image d’exemple